gsage/engine/docs/tutorials/basic/5_entities_format.rst

 ---------

 On each update, each component state can be updated.
-Engine iterates and updates all the systems and each system iterates and updates all it's components.
+Engine iterates and updates all the systems and each system iterates and updates each component it owns.

 Each component can be altered during engine operation.
 For example, render component can update it's position or change model.